 When a narcissist tells you “I’m never going to change; this is just the way that I am,” believe them.

-Psychoanalytic Diagnosis: Understanding Personality Structure in the Clinical Process – by Nancy McWilliams (there is a very useful chapter in this book dedicated exclusively to narcissistic personalities; the chapters on masochistic, depressive, and dissociative personalities, may be useful to those who identify with co-dependency).
+Psychoanalytic Diagnosis: Understanding Personality Structure in the Clinical Process – by Nancy McWilliams (there is a very useful chapter in this book dedicated exclusively to narcissistic personalities; the chapters on masochistic, depressive, and dissociative personalities may be resourceful to those who identify with a co-dependent orientation).